Support our work

 Every day, people around the world make the difficult decision to leave their countries in search of safety and better lives.

-There are others who are looking for jobs or an education—they are usually called migrants—and people who want to live permanently in another country—immigrants.
+There are others who are looking for jobs or education—they are usually called migrants—and people who want to live permanently in another country—immigrants.

 There’s been confusion and debate over the use of these terms to describe the plight of those on the move.
 Here’s a closer look at the distinct differences between a refugee, asylum seeker, immigrant, and migrant.